 Now seven weeks after reopening, the state of Texas added 5,996 new cases of COVID-19 in a single day on Thursday.
 The positivity rate is now over 10 percent, the trigger point for Abbott to take some sort of action.
 Over the last week, Dallas County alone is averaging 411 new cases per day, up 136 percent from one month ago.
 The county’s hospitalizations have increased 88 percent since June 1.
 Abbott has chosen to scold and lecture, but now he’s inching into acting.
 Elective procedures at hospitals have been suspended.
 Gatherings of 100 or more people must be approved by local governments.
 Bars are closed as of noon today and rafting and tubing businesses must close.
 The rest remains the same.

-“The state’s gonna have to lead on this because they’ve yanked all the authority from the counties do the things that worked so well up until May 1,” Jenkins said Thursday afternoon.
+“The state’s gonna have to lead on this because they’ve yanked all the authority from the counties do the things that worked so well up until May 1,” said County Judge Clay Jenkins on Thursday afternoon.
 “It starts with listening to the doctors in Houston and Dallas and Travis County and Bexar County, the people on the ground who are fighting this and the business communities there.”

 On Thursday, U.S. Rep. Colin Allred heeded the county’s call and asked U.S. Health and Human Services Secretary Alex Azar to supply the reagents and testing kits that would’ve been used at the federal drive-thru sites.
 The letter, which was also signed by U.S. Rep. Eddie Bernice Johnson, says the county can process those with machines at Parkland and UT Southwestern.
 He’s asking for enough to process 2,500 each day, which would be split between the two hospitals.
 It should drop the turnaround time for results from about five days to no more than two, a major plus for contact tracing efforts.